Books

 All submissions were published without specific attribution, creating a brief anonymity within each genre.

-into the desert of breaking things without pause for concern (read for free on eightcuts, 2010).
+into the desert of breaking things without pause for concern (eightcuts, 2010).

 “Identity is a Constant Negotiation and Struggle for a Self Worth Fighting for” (Jason Erik Lundberg’s A FICKLE AND RESTLESS WEAPON, Issue 46 of Cha.
 2021)